kus/cs2-modded-server/README.md

 Changing between gamemodes multiple times is not recommended, and it is better if you restart the CS2 server in-between.

 To view what other commands are available view the plugins at the top of the page.

+## RCON doesn't work

+Using RCON whilst connected to the server does not work.
+See discussion [here](https://www.reddit.com/r/GlobalOffensive/comments/167spzi/cs2_rcon/).
+The current work arounds are disconnect from the server and use `rcon_address IP:PORT` in console and you can use rcon commands or use an external RCON program which has implemented the RCON protocol such as [this](https://github.com/fpaezf/CS2-RCON-Tool-V2).

 ## License